Cwmgiedd

 Cwmgiedd is a small village beside the River Giedd within the community of Ystradgynlais, Powys, Wales.
 It lies 22.5 km (15 miles) north-east of Swansea and 253 km (157 miles) west of London.
+The Welsh Calvinistic Methodist Yorath Chapel, first built in 1806, is also present in Cwmgiedd.

-The Silent Village, a 1943 British propaganda film about the destruction by the Nazi occupiers of the Czech village Lidice, was filmed here.
+The Silent Village, a 1943 British propaganda film about the destruction by the Nazi occupiers of the Czech village Lidice, was filmed here, and in 2015, a graft of a Lidice pear tree was planted in the village, near the junction with the A4067, as part of the "Messenger of Hope" project.